-Parenting Your Strong-Willed Child
+Parenting Your Strong-Willed Child (Audio)

 Have a strong-willed child?
 You're lucky!
 Strong willed children can be a challenge when they’re young, but if sensitively parented, they become terrific teens & young adults.
 Self-motivated and inner-directed, they're almost impervious to peer pressure.